 \\Students should choose General Electives in consultation with an advisor.
-Students who wish to earn one of the Certificates listed below are advised to use their General Electives to take courses required for that Certificate.
+Students who wish to earn one of the Certificates listed below are advised to take BHHS 222 (for Recovery Transformation certificate) or BHHS 121, 151, 161, or 171 in Semester 2 and BHHS 241 in Semester 4 (for Human Services certificate).